 The future of mobility in the digital era

-Traditional means of transport have entered the digital realm at an exponential rate – redefining modern mobility in the process.
+Traditional means of transport have entered the digital realm at an exponential rate – redefining modern mobility.
 Digital connectivity is not only a solution for new efficiency, safety and sustainability standards, but also a regulatory reality.
-Theory is turning into practice: How will authorities today build the future of tomorrow?
+Theory is turning into practice: so how will the authorities of today build the future of tomorrow?

-With the EU’s third and final installment of its ‘Europe on the Move’ mobility package expected this May, along with key revelations regarding the EU budget post-2020, and the conclusion of key digital files within the Electronic Communications Code hoped for in June, lawmakers will be grappling with the nuts and bolts of intelligent transport systems, autonomous vehicles, data management, research spending priorities, smart cities and multi-modal networks.
+The EU’s third and final installment of its ‘Europe on the Move’ mobility package was announced in May, the EU budget post-2021is subject to intense negotiations and there have been agreements on key digital files, so lawmakers are grappling with the nuts and bolts of intelligent transport systems, autonomous vehicles, data management, research spending priorities, smart cities and multi-modal networks.

 - What are the key regulatory challenges to multimodal networks ?